zoltanNemeth/hahuTesting/README.md

 #### Using command: go run $GOPATH/src/github.com/DATA-DOG/godog/cmd/godog
 Preconditions:
-- run go get github.com/DATA-DOG/godog and delete the go.mod and go.sum files.
+- run go get github.com/DATA-DOG/godog
+- delete the go.mod and go.sum files from the project directory

 Run command in the root directory of the project.